QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/README.md

 1. Fundamentals of Azure Cognitive Search and its capabilities

-1. Knowledge Mininig business scenarios
+1. Knowledge Mining business scenarios

 1. Building an enrichment data pipeline for search using predefined and custom skillsets: